-(1) "Estate tax" means a domestic or foreign tax imposed because of the death of an individual, including the federal estate tax, the federal generation-skipping transfer tax incurred on a direct skip, state estate and inheritance taxes, state generation-skipping transfer taxes incurred on a direct skip, and interest and penalties associated with those taxes.
-The term does not include an income tax, gift tax, or generation-skipping tax incurred because of a taxable termination, taxable distribution, or direct skip that takes place during the decedent's life.
+(2) "Estate tax" means a domestic or foreign tax, other than an inheritance tax or an income tax, imposed because of the death of an individual, including any estate tax, any generation-skipping transfer tax incurred on a direct skip, and interest and penalties associated with those taxes.

-[COMMENT: The term "estate tax" is specially defined in the Act to include all succession and other taxes arising because of an individual's death, except that the term does not include any income taxes, gift taxes, or generation-skipping taxes incurred because of a taxable termination, a taxable distribution, or an inter vivos direct skip.
+The term "estate tax" is defined in the Act to include all estate taxes and certain generation-skipping taxes arising because of an individual's death.
+The term estate tax does not include any inheritance taxes, income taxes, gift taxes, or generation-skipping taxes incurred because of a taxable termination, a taxable distribution, or an inter vivos direct skip.
 A generation-skipping tax that is incurred because of a direct skip that takes place because of the decedent's death is included in the term "estate tax."